Lulu04/ALSound/readme.md

 # Introduction

-ALSound offer an easy way to play, capture and mix sounds for your FreePascal/Lazarus applications.
+ALSound offer an easy way to play, capture and mix sounds in your FreePascal/Lazarus applications.
 It use OpenAL-Soft and LibSndFile libraries.
 You hardly have to know these libraries to use ALSound.
 Tested under Linux, Windows and MacOS (x86-64 only).
-May work on other platforms with the appropriate compiled libraries.

 # Contents